From port-based teleportation to Frobenius reciprocity theorem: partially reduced irreducible representations and their applications: From PBT operator to induced representation and PRIR

+projects onto irrep $\mu$ within $H_\alpha$, which is the space for representation of $S(N)$ induced by irrep $\alpha$ of its subgroup $S(N-l)$.
+Thus we see here explicitly, how the indices $r$ that originally count multiplicity of $\alpha$ within reduced representation of $\mu$, now count multiplicity of $\mu$ within the induced representation.
+Equation~\eqref{eq:Fbasis} is a special case of the more general result presented in Theorem 1.4 in~\cite{Ram1992MatrixUF}.

-And this is just the contents of the Frobenius reciprocity theorem in the special case of for symmetric group.
+This is just the contents of the Frobenius reciprocity theorem in the special case for the symmetric group.
 In the following, inspired by this example, we shall prove the Frobenius reciprocity theorem for general group and subgroup.